dashifyML/dashifyML/README.md

 We are always looking forward to more people getting involved with this project.
 If you have questions, feedback, feature requests or bugs please create an issue and we will come back to you.
 Additionally, if you want to actively contribute codewise, please take a look at our board, where we collect issues in a backlog.
 If you implemented a feature or fixed a bug, please feel free to write a pull request.

+For merging your branch into dev or master, we employ a two step workflow.
+Always squash your branch down to a single commit, as described for instance [here](https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/).
+When all tests ran successfully on your branch, please create a pull reqest.

 ## The Team

-Dashify is developed by Rajkumar Ramamurthy, Max Lübbering, Lars Patrick Hillebrand and Thiago Bell.
+DashifyML is developed by Rajkumar Ramamurthy, Max Lübbering, Lars Patrick Hillebrand and Thiago Bell.
 Our story started in our everyday work at Fraunhofer IAIS, in which were troubled by all the training visualization tools out there.
 Each of them not giving us the flexibility, scalability that we actually think is needed.
 Nevetheless, we are convinced that every machine learning training should easily analyzed no matter how complex an algorithm or a grid search gets.

-This is why we started started the Dashify project and herewith, finally open sourced it.
+This is why we started started the DashifyML project and herewith, finally open sourced it.

-We are confident that with Dashify the analysis of machine learning algorithms becomes a great deal easier.
+We are confident that with DashifyML the analysis of machine learning algorithms becomes a great deal easier.

 For contact, please drop us an email: TBD